UserOfficeProject/user-office-lib/packages/uows-client-generator/README.md

 ## How to Run Tests

-To run the Jest tests you must first comment out the first line of lib/index.js, like so:

-`//#!/usr/bin/env node`

-Then run the following command in the root of the package:
+To run the tests simply execute the following command in the root of the package directory:

 `npm run test`